 You can then open Google Chrome, go to the page

 chrome://tracing and load the

 timeline.json file to see which stages are taking the most time.

-NERSC does not have browsers installed on our login or compute nodes - if you want to use the TensorBoard you will either need to install yoru own browser (e.g. FireFox), or use ssh-forwarding as follows.
+NERSC does not have browsers installed on our login or compute nodes - if you want to use the TensorBoard you will either need to install your own browser (e.g. FireFox) in your home directory, or use ssh-forwarding as follows.
 Note that you will need your ssh public key stored in NIM for this to work.

 - On a Cori login node start up TensorBoard:

 - From your laptop/desktop/remote host you will want to make sure you ssh into the same Cori login node on which you started up the tensorboard:

 - Now open http://0.0.0.0:9998/ in a browser on your laptop/desktop.